MajaK02/Discover_Polska/README.md

 ### Sub-categories of blog posts
 - I would want to create filters with subcategories of what people were interested in i.e. Specific cafes in Krakow, museums in Warszaw etc. making the blog more comprehensive.

+### Improved accessibility: Language Input
+- A future feature to include in future development stages would be to include language inut options for visually imparied users, however this is a higher level coding feature which will require more time to implement correctly.

 ## Acknowledgements
 Code, Content, Project LOs and primary learning supplied by Code Institute LMS.